Medical expert of the article

 Pathogenesis

-With an increase in the duration of diabetes in just 1 to 3 years, there is a decrease in glucagon secretion in response to hypoglycemia.
-In subsequent years, glucagon secretion continues to decrease until complete cessation.
-Later, reactive secretion of epinephrine decreases even in patients without autonomic neuropathy.
+With increasing duration of diabetes mellitus, already after 1-3 years there is a decrease in secretion of glucagon in response to hypoglycemia.
+In subsequent years, secretion of glucagon continues to decrease until complete cessation.
+Later, reactive secretion of adrenaline decreases even in patients without autonomic neuropathy.
 Decreased secretion of glucagon and adrenaline hypoglycemia increases the risk of severe hypoglycemia.

-Symptoms of the hypoglycemia and hypoglycemic coma
+Symptoms hypoglycemia and hypoglycemic coma.

 - activation of the parasympathetic nervous system:

-- hunger;
+- feeling of hunger;

 - nausea, vomiting;